linuxkit/linuxkit/docs/security.md

 ## Built With Hardened Toolchains and Containers

 Moby's build process heavily leverages Docker images for packaging.
-Of note, all intermediate build images are referenced by digest - which ensures reproducibility across Moby builds.
+Of note, all intermediate build images are referenced by digest to ensures reproducibility across Moby builds.
+Tags are mutable, and thus subject to override (intentionally or maliciously) - referencing by digest mitigates classes of registry poisoning attacks in Moby's buildchain.
-Certain images, such as the kernel image, are signed by Moby maintainers using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/), which guarantees authenticity, integrity, and freshness of the image.
+Certain images, such as the kernel image, will be signed by Moby maintainers using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/), which guarantees authenticity, integrity, and freshness of the image.

-Moreover, Moby's build process leverages [Alpine Linux's](https://alpinelinux.org/) hardened userspace tools such as its musl libc C-compiler with default `-fstack-protector` and position-independent executable output.
+Moreover, Moby's build process leverages [Alpine Linux's](https://alpinelinux.org/) hardened userspace tools such as Musl libc, and compiler options that include `-fstack-protector` and position-independent executable output.
 Go binaries are also PIE.

 ## Immutable Infrastructure

 Moby runs as an initramfs and its system containers are baked in at build-time, essentially making Moby immutable.

-Moreover, Moby has a read-only root filesystem: the only userspace that is allowed to modified pertains to namespaced container data and stateful partitions.
+Moreover, Moby has a read-only root filesystem: system configuration and sensitive files cannot be modified after boot.
+The only files on Moby that are allowed to be modified pertain to namespaced container data and stateful partitions.

 As such, Moby access to the Moby base system is limited in scope: in the event of any container escape, the attack surface is also limited because the system binaries and configuration is unmodifiable.
 To that end, the Moby base system does not supply a package manger: containers must be built beforehand with the dependencies they require.

+Once a secure Moby base system has been built, it cannot be tampered with, even by malicious user containers.
+Even if user containers unintentionally expose themselves to attack vectors, immutability of the Moby base system limits the scope of host attack.

 ## External Updates - Trusted Provisioning